OpenSEMBA/dgtd/README.md

 	  	  	- Object.
 If defined, enables Paraview data exporting for posterior visualization.
 	  	  	  	- steps:
 	  	  	  	  	- Integer.
 Every how many time steps the solver will store data for visualization.
 All E and H componentts will be saved.
 If undefined, defaults to 1.
-	  	- points:
+	  	- field:
 	  	  	- Array.
-If defined, stores all components of the specified field at the specified point every time step.
+If defined, stores all fields at the specified point every time step.
-	  	  	  	- field:
-	  	  	  	  	- String.
-Can be "E" or "H".
-Field to save.
 	  	  	  	- position:
 	  	  	  	  	- Array of doubles.
 Geometrical position at which data will be saved.
 Array must be n-Dimensional and define the required X, Y and/or Z coordinates. i.e. A 2D mesh only requires to define X and Y coordinates. ***Warning:*** If the point is defined outside the physical boundaries of the mesh, the simulation will crash.
 	  	- surfaces: